>>> import ibis

 ibis.asc(expr)

-Create a ascending sort key from asc
+Create a ascending sort key from asc or column name.

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 expr |

-ir .Column | str |
+ir.Column | str |

 The expression or column name to use for sorting | required |